ballerina-platform/module-ballerina-websocket/docs/data-binding-api.md

 string result = check readBinaryMessage();
 json data = check readBinaryMessage();
 ```
-If the LHS type is some other data type apart from `byte[]`, Incoming data will first be converted to the string representation of the binary data and then be converted to the expected data type.
+If the LHS type is some other data type apart from `byte[]`, incoming data will first be converted to the string representation of the binary data and then be converted to the expected data type.

 If the data binding fails, a `websocket:Error` will be returned from the API.